Dr. Steven High

 Laurence Parent, In Progress (ABD), Humanities PhD, “Roulez/Wheeling Montreal: Moving through and Belonging in an Ableist City."

 Angela Arsenault, In Progress, Humanities PhD, "Keeper of Industrial Memory."
-[Main Supervisor: Cynthia Hammond, and MJ Thompson]
+[Main Supervisor: Cynthia Hammond]

 Khadija Baker, In Progress, Humanities PhD, "Memory as an Instrument in Social Reform Across Digital Culture, Trauma, and Resilience."
 [Main Supervisor: Erin Manning]